Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 Loeffler replied that there had not.

-"As you just heard, not from the Democratic Leader, but from the records in the Senate as spoken by the Chair, there is no precedent for confirming a Supreme Court Justice between July and Election Day," Schumer said.
+"As you just heard, not from the Democratic Leader, but from the records in the Senate as spoken by the chair, there is no precedent for confirming a Supreme Court Justice between July and Election Day," Schumer said.

-The Senate last considered a Supreme Court nominee during a presidential election year in 1940 when it voted to confirm Justice Frank Murphy in January of that year.
-It also confirmed justices in Feb.
-1932 and Jan.
-1916.
+The Senate last considered a Supreme Court nominee during a presidential election year in 1940 when it voted to confirm Justice Frank Murphy in January that year.
+It also confirmed justices in Februrary 1932 and January 1916.

 But McConnell is fond of pointing out that those confirmations happened when the presidency and the Senate were in the hands of the same party -- as is the case now -- while opposing parties controlling the Senate had not confirmed a Supreme Court nominee during an election year since the 1880s, well before Supreme Court conformations became contentious political battles.
 He says that in 2014 Americans elected a Republican Senate to oppose Obama and elected a Republican Senate in 2018 to back Trump.